The impact of gas accretion and AGN feedback on the scatter of the mass-metallicity relation: Sample and measurements

 \subsection{AGN properties}

 To study the possible effect of AGN feedback on the scatter of the MZR (Sec. \ref{sec:AGN}), we calculate for our LINER sample the quantity:

 which serves as proxy for the Eddington ratio, and therefore the rate of accretion onto the supermassive black hole.
+Note that this equation is only applicable to the inner few kpc of a galaxy.
+As the SDSS' fibers only covers the innermost 3 kpc for the highest redshift galaxies in our sample, we may use it here.
+To account for the resolution limit of the SDSS, a velocity dispersion cut of $\sigma>70$ \kms\ was applied.
 Following \citet{wild07} and \citet{graves09}, the [O III] luminosity was corrected for dust extinction using the Balmer decrement, and the SDSS fiber stellar velocity dispersion was corrected for aperture effects as:

 where $ r_\circ = R_{\rm deV}\sqrt{a/b_{\rm deV}} $ is the circularised galaxy radius in arcseconds, and $R_{\rm deV}$ and $a/b_{\rm deV}$ are the radius and axis ratio of the r-band de Vaucouleurs model.
 For the SDSS spectra, $r_{\rm fib}=1.5^{\prime\prime}$.